Savings Bond Calculator

 What is a savings bond?

 A savings bond is a low-risk debt security issued by the U.S. Department of the Treasury to help finance government spending.
-They are a popular investment for individuals seeking a safe way to save money, offering guaranteed returns and typically exempt from state and local income taxes.
+They offer guaranteed returns and are typically exempt from state and local income taxes.

 How is savings bond interest calculated?